ExaModels

 trueExaModels.multipliers_L — Method

-multipliers_L(result, x)Returns the multipliers_L for variable x associated with result, obtained by solving the model.
+multipliers_L(result, x)Returns the lower-bound dual variables for variable block x associated with result, obtained by solving the model.

 Example